Buckhouse/blue/README.md

 Portfolio Image Viewer

 This is a simple web-based portfolio viewer that displays a series of images with accompanying descriptions and dates.
 Users can navigate through the images using left and right arrow buttons.
 The code is written in VSCode and pushed to github which is hosting the repo as a public GutHub pages site.
+There are also pages for film, design, and story.

-Features
+Portfolio Features

 	•	Image Navigation: Allows users to click between images using left and right arrow buttons.
 	•	Date and Description Display: Each image is accompanied by a date and description.